-My grandmother had one of these dolls from that era — she’s featured below.
-(At top is Patsy today, and below is a snapshot of Patsy celebrating her mama’s 11th birthday in 1932.)
+My grandmother had one of these dolls from that era — she’s featured here.
+(The color photos show Patsy today, but there’s also a snapshot of Patsy celebrating her mama’s 11th birthday in 1932.)

 Patsy doll made by Effanbee starting in 1927

 The Effanbee (for “F and B”) Doll Co. is one of the oldest American doll firms.
 It was founded in 1910 by Bernard Fleischaker and Hugh Baum.

 Their most famous doll, created in 1927, is “Patsy, the doll that looks like a real girl.”
 She was also the first doll to have a wardrobe of dresses and accessories.